Police select sites for license plate reader cameras

 “Part of this (initial camera deployment) is doing a little bit of research on the success of them,” he said.
 “As a department, we don’t want to have just one single approach, because if it doesn’t work, we don’t want to keep doing that.

-The solar-powered cameras, which are not quite the size of a football but “kind of similar in shape,” will be secured atop a 12-foot black pole, Johnston said.
+The solar-powered cameras, which are not quite the size of a football but “kind of similar in shape,” will be secured atop 12-foot black poles, Johnston said.

 The Flock System cameras do not track a vehicle’s speed and will not be used to enforce traffic laws, Johnston said.
 Nor are officers permitted to use the alert from NCIC as the sole probable cause to stop a car.

-“It doesn’t do any people recognition, no facial recognition,” he said.
-“It doesn’t alert us if there is a person walking by… it does not capture and save that image.
+“It doesn’t do any people recognition, no facial recognition,” Johnston said.
+“It doesn’t alert us if there is a person walking by. … It does not capture and save that image.
 It is looking for license plates.

-The recently approved fiscal year 2023 budget includes $2.55 million to stand up the facility, with additional funding for personnel.
-Initially, the RTIC is expected to have as many as 50 pan, tilt, zoom cameras.
+The recently approved fiscal year 2023 budget includes $2.55 million to create the facility, with additional funding for personnel.
+Initially, the RTIC is expected to have as many as 50 cameras that will pan, tilt and zoom.

 “They are going to be more consistent with what you would see as an outdoor surveillance camera,” Johnston said.